Call Paul Davis: What is Black Mold?

-No homeowner wants black mold, but do you know why?
-Black mold (also known as Stachybotrys) likes to grow in moist environments and is most commonly seen around condensation or near untreated puddles inside.
-Spores enter the home via windows, other openings or tracked on shoes and coats.
-Although most molds in your home aren’t dangerous, this species leads to health problems if left untreated.
+Every homeowner worries about black mold, but do you know why?
+Black mold (also known as Stachybotrys) grows in moist places and is most commonly seen around condensation or near untreated puddles inside.
+Spores enter the home via windows, small openings or tracked on shoes and clothing.
+While most molds found in your home aren’t dangerous, this variety causes health problems after long term exposure.

-Black mold is a poisonous species of mold with airborne toxins.
-Symptoms include chronic sneezing, irritation to the eyes, mucus membranes of the nose and throat as well as skin rashes.
-Other symptoms include chronic fatigue and persistent headaches.
-Especially severe occasions of long-term contact to black mold can be more dangerous.
-Paired with an allergic reaction to the black mold spores, these symptoms can include nausea, vomiting, and bleeding in the lungs and nose.
+Black mold is a poisonous fungus with airborne toxins.
+The most common symptoms include chronic coughing, eye, nose and throat irritation as well as skin rashes.
+Additionally, chronic fatigue and persistent headaches can all be symptomatic of black mold exposure or black mold poisoning.
+Especially severe occasions of prolonged contact to black mold are more dangerous.
+Often compounded by allergic reaction to the black mold spores, these symptoms can include nausea, vomiting, and bleeding in the lungs and nose.

 Information about Mold